guardian/identity-processes/eventbrite-consents/README.md

 # Eventbrite consents sync Lambda

-The service is a Scala lambda which sends emails to users who tick the 'hear more about guardian news and media' check box in Evenbrite.
+The service is a Scala lambda which sends emails to users who tick the 'hear more about guardian news and media' check box in Eventbrite.

 ## Lambda Details